-Section~\ref{sec:Fqconic} begins with some preliminaries on $\Fq$-conics.
-Result~\ref{Fqconic-cases} outlines eleven different cases for an $\Fq$-conic, depending on how it meets $\li$, and how its $\Fq$-subplane meets $\li$.
-The main result of Section~\ref{sec:Fqconic} is Theorem~\ref{fqconic-order6}, which uses the interplay between the Bose representation and the Bruck-Bose representation to show that an $\Fq$-conic of $\PG(2,q^3)$ corresponds in the `exact-at-infinity' Bruck-Bose representation in $\PG(6,q)$ to a $k$-dim nrc and a linear component at infinity.
+Section~\ref{sec:Fqconic} begins with some preliminaries on $\Fq$-conics of $\PG(2,q^3)$.
+Result~\ref{Fqconic-cases} outlines eleven different cases for how an $\Fq$-conic sits in relation to the line at infinity $\li$.
+The main result of Section~\ref{sec:Fqconic} is Theorem~\ref{fqconic-order6}, which uses the interplay between the Bose representation and the Bruck-Bose representation to show that an $\Fq$-conic of $\PG(2,q^3)$ corresponds in the `exact-at-infinity' Bruck-Bose representation in $\PG(6,q)$ to an irreducible curve of degree $k$ and a linear component which is contained in the hyperplane at infinity.

-In Section~\ref{sec4}, we describe this normal rational curve and linear component in detail for the eleven cases outlined.
-Using the traditional convention for the Bruck-Bose representation, we ignore the linear component at infinity, and deduce that every $\Fq$-conic of $\PG(2,q^3)$ corresponds to a normal rational curve of $\PG(6,q)$.
-The eleven cases can then be boiled down to three cases: an $\Fq$-conic in an $\Fq$-subplane secant to $\li$ corresponds to a non-degenerate conic; an $\Fq$-conic in an $\Fq$-subplane secant to $\li$ corresponds to either a 4-dimensional or 6-dimensional normal rational curve; an $\Fq$-conic in an $\Fq$-subplane secant to $\li$ corresponds to either a 3-dimensional or 6-dimensional normal rational curve.
+In Section~\ref{sec4}, we show that this irreducible curve is a normal rational curve, and we determine $k$ and describe the linear component in detail for the eleven different cases.
+Then, using the traditional convention for the Bruck-Bose representation, we ignore the linear component at infinity, and deduce that every $\Fq$-conic of $\PG(2,q^3)$ corresponds to a normal rational curve of $\PG(6,q)$.
+The eleven cases can then be reduced to the following three cases: an $\Fq$-conic in an $\Fq$-subplane secant to $\li$ corresponds to a non-degenerate conic of $\PG(6,q)$; an $\Fq$-conic in an $\Fq$-subplane tangent to $\li$ corresponds to either a 4-dimensional or 6-dimensional normal rational curve of $\PG(6,q)$; and an $\Fq$-conic in an $\Fq$-subplane exterior to $\li$ corresponds to either a 3-dimensional or 6-dimensional normal rational curve of $\PG(6,q)$.
 In each case, we determine the relationship between the normal rational curve and the transversal lines of the regular 2-spread of the Bruck-Bose representation.

 We then consider the converse, and determine which normal rational curves of $\PG(6,q)$ correspond via the Bruck-Bose representation to $\Fq$-conics of $\PG(2,q^3)$.
-In Section~\ref{sec-2spec}, we define a $3$-special normal rational curve of $\PG(6,q)$ in terms of how a normal rational curve meets the transversal lines of the regular 2-spread of the Bruck-Bose representation.

-In Section~\ref{sec-main} we prove the main characterisation, that a normal rational curve of $\PG(6,q)$ corresponds to an $\Fq$-conic of $\PG(2,q^3)$ if and only if it is $3$-special.
+In Section~\ref{sec-2spec}, we look at how a normal rational curve meets the transversal lines of the Bruck-Bose regular 2-spread, and define $3$-special normal rational curves.
+In Theorem~\ref{2spec-h3} we classify the $3$-special normal rational curves of $\PG(6,q)$.
+In Section~\ref{sec-main} we look at each possible $3$-special normal rational curve and show that it in each case it corresponds via the Bruck-Bose representation to an $\Fq$-conic of $\PG(2,q^3)$.
+This leads to a proof of the main result Theorem~\ref{thm-main}.
 We conclude in Section~\ref{conclude} with a discussion of the general case.